karttur/arduino/_posts/2024/2024-09-09-wetland-monitoring.markdown

 For wetlands perhaps the exhaust pipe alternative would be the most favourable (and cost-effective) pipe.
 For mineral soils, more sturdy pipes are probably required.
 The cost for a 1 m perforated steel pipe for exhausts is approximately 300 SEK.

-#### SenseCAP S2110 Sensor Builder
+#### SenseCap S2110 Sensor Builder

 The [SenseCAP S2110 Sensor Builder](https://www.seeedstudio.com/SenseCAP-XIAO-LoRaWAN-Controller-p-5474.html?srsltid=AfmBOoq92z3JwSlTMfnM2WI-qncnhuIorDRdsl1dKM7iSYWvad5LFt5O) is an open-source hub for wire connecting sensors using different protocols and convert the input signals to a uniform output.
-The output signal is then typically sent to a [Senscap S2100 LoRaWAN data logger](#).
+The output signal is then typically sent to a [Senscap S2100 LoRaWAN data logger](#sensecap-s2100-wireless-lorawan-data-logger).

 <figure>
   <img src="../../images/caelilum_SenseCAP_S2110_Sensor_Builder.png">